What happens when someone dies? | Knapman Family Independent Funeral Directors, Plymouth

 Close-up of flower on book

-When someone dies in a care or nursing home or hospital
+When someone dies in a nursing home or care home

-You can make the care home aware in advance that you would like to use us as the funeral directors.
-The nursing / care home can liaise with us directly regarding arrangements when the time comes, and we'll contact you when your loved one is in our care.
+You can make the nursing/care home aware in advance of your appointed Funeral Director.
+They can then liaise directly regarding arrangements when the time comes.
+We will then contact you to let you know that your loved one is in our care.

 Denise and I would like to thank you and the team for your professional and personal service.
 From the first initial telephone call when my sister passed on the 5 October through to the final farewell at Ford Park Chapel was faultless.
 Cassie, you guided us through a difficult process and talked through the various options before we decided on a service at Ford Park Chapel, which was a perfect.
 The order of service that Marc put together was amazing, and I particularly liked the personal contact with the florist.
 We had the opportunity to meet the wonderful Zoe, and finally the Celebrant Sharon who put together a perfect service to celebrate my sister's life.